Webinars

 Data Experts on Career Development: Perspectives on Data Management Across Time, Disciplines, and Research Environments with Bruce Wilson

-5 September
+5 September 2023

 Bruce Wilson is a chemist by original training, who found himself drowning in data as a result of work in industrial process analytical chemistry and some early successes in high throughput research methods.
 His work building tools to meet his own data management needs led to building tools to help other scientists across a wide range of domains manage, find, and use data.
 Bruce presently serves as the Manager for the NASA-funded Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC) and as the Group Leader for ORNL’s Remote Sensing and Environmental Informatics Group.
 In this webinar, Bruce shared his thoughts about successes and challenges as an individual contributor and a leader in data management and scientific cyberinfrastructure, based on a career that includes work in industry, government labs, and academia.
-Bruce also answered questions from guests in a Q&A sessions from two different timezones, which have been combined into this comprehensive recording.
+Bruce also answered questions from guests in a Q&A sessions from two different time zones, which have been combined into this comprehensive recording.

 Roaring into the Future of Research